Quark? That's that character from Star Trek, right? Sure, that's his name but today I am talking dairy!

 Dump curds into a double layer of cheesecloth and allow to hang and drain for about 4 hours.

+Your quark will be thick like cream cheese.
 This photo is of it in a bowl, spread out a little bit more.

 To get the quark to a consistency we like to eat I added in a little bit of whole milk.
 You can add cream but I think it would be too rich.
 My proportions I prefer are 3 tablespoons quark to 2 tablespoons whole milk.